 Introduced by Betty Crocker in 1971, Hamburger Helper quickly became a staple in many households.
 Each box came complete with pasta shapes and powdered seasoning intended to be cooked up with hamburger mix.
 It proved so popular that the brand launched further varieties, including the Tuna Helper and Chicken Helper.

-Making an epic entrance at the end of the decade in 1979 was the launch of McDonald’s Happy Meal.
-A work of marketing genius, the kid-friendly box came packed with a hamburger or cheeseburger, regular fries, regular soft drink, and a packet of McDonaldland Cookies.
+Making an epic entrance in 1979 was the McDonald’s Happy Meal.
+A work of marketing genius, the kid-friendly box came packed with a hamburger or cheeseburger, a regular fries, regular soft drink, and a packet of McDonaldland Cookies.
 But, most importantly, the box also featured a free gift – the first rollout of presents included spinning tops, stencils, wallets, puzzles, and erasers.
 It’s still one of the chain’s bestsellers.

 From humble beginnings in 1965 to more than 37,500 locations in more than 100 countries, Subway is one of the world’s biggest fast food chains.
 Its popularity really boomed in the 1970s, thanks to the launch of the B.M.T. sandwich in 1975.
 Originally named after the Brooklyn-Manhattan Transit system on the New York City subway, it comes stacked with layers of pepperoni, salami, ham, and salad.
 It’s arguably one of the brand’s best sandwiches, often called the ‘Biggest, Meatiest, Tastiest’ sub on the menu.